UNESCO calls for proposals for the 2023 Silk Roads Youth Research Grant

 UNESCO calls on young women and men under the age of 35 to apply for the 2023 Silk Roads Youth Research Grant.
 The grant aims to mobilize young researchers for further study of the Silk Roads shared heritage.
 Twelve grants of USD10,000 will be awarded per research project.

 The research needs to address specific issues relating to:

 The UNESCO Silk Roads Youth Research Grant was first launched in 2021 and is organized within the UNESCO Silk Roads Programme with the support of the National Commission of the People’s Republic of China for UNESCO, in the context of UNESCO Social and Human Sciences Programme.

 A broad array of research fields, including multidisciplinary and multidimensional proposals not limited to one specific region or chronology, are eligible.
 Proposed research may cover one or several themes associated with the Silk Roads shared heritage including, but not limited to:

 Postgraduate researchers, aged 35 and younger at the time of application, are eligible to apply for the grant.
 The proposed research may be carried out by an individual researcher or may be part of the research of a group or collaborative project.

 The submitted research proposals will be evaluated by a scientific panel comprised of renowned international academics.

 The list of grant awardees will be announced at the end of September 2023.

 USD10,000 per research project.

-Proposals should be submitted in English and sent to: email@example.com
+Proposals should be submitted in English and sent by e-mail to: email@example.com